Common Sudoku Variants

 Puzzle shown: Killer Sudoku by Serkan Yürekli

 Orthogonally connected cages are drawn.
-No numbers in the same cage may repeat, and if a sum is indicated in the cage, the numbers in the cage add up to said sum.
+No digits in the same cage may repeat, and if a sum is indicated in the cage, the digits in the cage add up to said sum.

-Numbers on the arrow must add to the number in the circle.
-Numbers may repeat if permitted by other Sudoku rules.
+Digits on the arrow must add to the digit in the circle.
+Digits may repeat if permitted by other Sudoku rules.

 Renban lines must contain consecutive digits in any order.